jessbudd/open-web-advocacy/.github/CONTRIBUTING.md

 The file name of the new language page must be identical to the english version.

-Translate the new page file and raise a pull request!
+Translate the new page file and raise a pull request :tada:

 ### Guidelines